Zhangjianqiao-jp/Zhangjianqiao-jp/README.md

 -Diffusion model

--LLMs' post-training on humorous captioning task especially 3B-7B model.
+-LLMs' post-training on humorous captioning task

 ## Contact
 You can contact me if you like my style or my research and want to chat or cooperate with me.😜